Sanford, mulling GOP primary bid in 2020, confesses: ‘I don’t think anybody’s going to beat Donald Trump’

 “The energy, resources, and the people who come my direction versus not, will tell me a lot as to how viable such a run will be.
 And by viable, I don’t mean necessarily beating the president, but I mean viable in terms of getting a voice and message out there that I think needs to be heard,” he said.

-And he argued that “we need have a conversation as Republicans about what we’re about.”
+And he argued that “we need to have a conversation as Republicans about what we’re about.”

 In a party dominated by Trump, such ideas aren’t welcome words, especially in his home state.

-After Sanford announced he was mulling a primary challenge, South Carolina GOP Party Chairman Drew McKissick responded “the last time Mark Sanford had an idea this dumb, it killed his Governorship….This makes about as much sense as that trip up the Appalachian Trail.”
+After Sanford announced he was mulling a primary challenge, South Carolina GOP Chairman Drew McKissick responded “the last time Mark Sanford had an idea this dumb, it killed his Governorship….This makes about as much sense as that trip up the Appalachian Trail.”

 The ‘Appalachian Trail’ is a reference to Sanford’s original excuse of where he was during a week-long disappearance in June 2009.
-It was later revealed that Sanford was out of the country, having an affair with a Argentinian women who later became his wife.
+It was later revealed that Sanford was out of the country, having an affair with an Argentinian woman.
 The episode ended his marriage and derailed the political career of the popular two-term governor who was considered an early leading contender for the 2012 GOP presidential nomination.

 But politics is full of second chances and the former governor won back his old congressional seat in a 2013 special election.
 He won re-election in 2014 and 2016.
 But Sanford, a vocal Trump critic, was targeted by the president in his 2018 re-election and lost a primary challenge to a pro-Trump candidate.